 - Economic crashes

-If none of the above applies to you, then in most cases, you should hold onto them.
+If none of the above applies to you, then, in most cases, you should hold onto them.
 Yes, even if your stock dips.
-There is never an easy way to work out when to sell stocks.
+There is never an easy way to figure out when to sell stocks.
 Just because your stock has dropped doesn’t mean you should panic-sell.
 It’s all about context.
 The next time you see a stock tumble in value, ask yourself:

 - Is the wider market seeing similar dips?

-- Has something happened in the company or the news to make it dip?
+- Has something happened in the company or in the news to make it dip?